Harvard–Yale football rivalry: Yale Bowl

 The stadium is the nation's oldest permanent concrete structure dedicated to intercollegiate athletics.
 The stadium mimics the Panathenaic Stadium.
 Henry Lee Higginson, founder of the Boston Symphony Orchestra and first president of the Harvard Club of Boston, donated the land, known as Soldier's Field, for a memorial to Harvard men who were killed during the American Civil War.

 Camp accommodated Harvard on the issue of widening the playing field to "open up" play from the almost perpetual rugby scrum that characterized the sport.
 The rules reform movement, which gained impetus after the 1905 meeting at the White House, demanded action.

 The present standardized playing field width was as wide as could be accommodated in Harvard Stadium, the first football stadium constructed with reinforced concrete and a pioneering execution in the construction of large structures.
 The forward pass was adopted instead of an even wider field.
 The rule change is mentioned often as the most important in the history of the sport.
 John Heisman championed the forward pass and is credited with lobbying successfully influential members of the IIAUS American Football Rules Committee to adopt the change.

+Other venues

+Although the rivalry is predominantly held at either school's home stadiums, it has taken place at neutral venues as well.

+The 1883 game took place at the Polo Grounds in New York City.
+Harvard's faculty initially forbade the team from playing in condemnation of a game-altering illegal substitution during their 1882 meeting.
+Had it been called off, Yale would have lost $1,500 in revenue.
+Yale students and Harvard players protested the ruling, while reports indicated the Polo Grounds had legal grounds to sue the schools for breach of contract if it was not played.
+The Harvard administration subsequently permitted the game on the conditions that the referee was an alumnus of either school, Columbia, or Princeton (where he ultimately came from), and that the rules were amended to crack down on illegal subs.
+The New-York Tribune remarked that the controversy helped stoke public interest in the game.

+Fenway Park, primarily a baseball park used by the Boston Red Sox, hosted the rivalry for the first time in 2018 to commemorate the 50th anniversary of the 1968 game.
+The 2026 meeting was also moved to Fenway.